aspiece/GCI/README.md

 ## Quick start (OOOReview)

 - Open `OOOReview.html` in a browser to run the production app locally.
-- Automated keyboard/modal test: see `tests/playwright/accessibility.spec.mjs` and `PLAYWRIGHT_RUN.md` for setup and run instructions.

 Contributions welcome — please open an issue describing proposed changes and test steps.